 Facebook Messenger for Business: Customer Chat Widget

-Although this may limit who you can message you slightly, the solution is a whole lot better than live chat.
+Although this may slightly limit who you can message you, there are good reasons why this solution is a whole lot better than live chat.
 Especially if you cannot be available 24 hours a day to make sure you answer a live chat message before the person leaves your website.
 You can create and customize your Facebook Messenger chat widget on respond.io.

 Facebook Messenger for Business: Facebook Search and In-App Search

 If you have the type of business that gets more Facebook Page visits than website visits, add a Send Message button to encourage Page visitors to chat in Messenger.
-Adding the button is simple, just go to Home and tap Add a Button.
+Adding the button is simple; just navigate to Home and tap Add a Button.

 Your Facebook Page is also searchable through Messenger in-app search.
 So Facebook Messenger power users can message you directly without landing on your Facebook Page.
 But for those that do, there are some optimizations you can make.